Image map

-In HTML and XHTML, an image map is a list of coordinates relating to a specific image, created in order to hyperlink areas of the image to different destinations (as opposed to a normal image link, in which the entire area of the image links to a single destination).
+In HTML and XHTML, an image map is a list of coordinates relating to a specific image, created in order to hyperlink areas of an image to different destinations (as opposed to a normal image link, in which the entire area of the image links to a single destination).
 For example, a map of the world may have each country hyperlinked to further information about that country.
 The intention of an image map is to provide an easy way of linking various parts of an image without dividing the image into separate image files.

 Server-side

 Server-side image maps were first supported in Mosaic (web browser) version 1.1.
 Server-side image maps enable the web browser to send positional information to the server about where the user clicks within an image.
 This allows the server to make pixel-by-pixel decisions about what content to return in response (possible methods are to use image mask layers, database queries, or configuration files on the server).